emberjs/rfcs/text/0000-router-service-computed-query-params.md

 - RFC PR: (leave this empty)
 - Ember Issue: (leave this empty)

-# Query Params as a Computed Property on the RouterService
+# Add `@queryParam` decorator and `QueryParamsService`

 ## Summary

 Access to query params is currently restricted to the controller, and subsequently, the corresponding route.
 This results in some limitations with which users may consume query param data.
-By exposing query params on the `RouterService`, or a separate `QueryParamsService`, users will be able to easily access the params from deep down a component tree, removing the need to pass query-param related data and actions down many layers of components.
+By exposing query params on a new `QueryParamsService`, users will be able to easily access the params from deep down a component tree, removing the need to pass query-param related data and actions down many layers of components.

 ## Motivation